DaPigGuy/PiggyMinions/README.md

 * If you experience an unexpected non-crash behavior with PiggyMinions, click [here](https://github.com/DaPigGuy/PiggyMinions/issues/new?assignees=DaPigGuy&labels=bug&template=bug_report.md&title=).
 * If you experience a crash in PiggyMinions, click [here](https://github.com/DaPigGuy/PiggyMinions/issues/new?assignees=DaPigGuy&labels=bug&template=crash.md&title=).
 * If you would like to suggest a feature to be added to PiggyMinions, click [here](https://github.com/DaPigGuy/PiggyMinions/issues/new?assignees=DaPigGuy&labels=suggestion&template=suggestion.md&title=).
-* If you require support, please join our discord server [here](https://discord.gg/qmnDsSD).
 * Do not file any issues related to outdated API version; we will resolve such issues as soon as possible.
 * We do not support any spoons of PocketMine-MP.
 Anything to do with spoons (Issues or PRs) will be ignored.
   * This includes plugins that modify PocketMine-MP's behavior directly, such as TeaSpoon.